FoxyFeisty/Flugblatt-Generator/README.md

 # Flugblatt-Generator
-Creating simple lamp post flyers on the fly with PHP and FPDF.
+Creating simple lamp post flyers with PHP and FPDF.

 <h2>How it works</h2>